Narmis-E/rice-manager/README.md

     <br>
 </div>

+> [!WARNING]
+> - This PoS software is deprecated and kinda bloat.
+I just symlink my dots once and never need to touch them again.
+> - I won't be updating rice-manager, hopefully someday I get the motivation to make a tui version, which is no-frills and is actually nice to use.
+Thanks to those who have tried rice manager.

 Rice Manager streamlines the process of managing and switching between dotfile configurations on Linux.
 It follows the ricing philosophy of maintaining all configs in a central location and linking them together, from one place.

 ![rice-manager-showcase](https://github.com/Narmis-E/rice-manager/assets/109248529/e8284d7f-747f-46d9-bb4d-63db86a54924)